jcraigk/blog/_projects/keyboard-rig.md

 ---
 title: Keyboard Rig
-excerpt: The gear I use for musical gigs
+excerpt: The musical gear I use for live gigs
 header:
-  image: /assets/images/projects/keyboard-rig-wide.png
+  image: /assets/images/projects/keyboard-rig-header.png
-  teaser: /assets/images/projects/keyboard-rig-wide.png
+  teaser: /assets/images/projects/keyboard-rig-header.png
 ---

 I started playing keyboard when I was 17.
 I wanted to be in a band.
 I started practicing and trying out different equipment.
 The first band I was in I used a shitty Casio keyboard and shitty Peavy amp.
 Wow that thing sucked, but I coudln't afford anything better.